LeoPlanche/Blokus/README.md

 `glouton` plays the largest pieces first and tries to go on the side of the opponent.

-`max_angles` plays the largest pieces first and tries to maximise the number of playable squares, while minimizing the number of playable squares for the opponent.
+`max_angles` plays the largest pieces first and tries to maximise its number of playable squares, while minimizing the number of playable squares for the opponent.
 A playable square is a square at a diagonal of a piece, while not being adjacent to one.

 You are free to code an IA and beat those.